UPPMAX/naiss_file_transfer_course/docs/sessions/sftp/README.md

 **SFTP is an abbreviation of 'SSH File Transfer Protocol' and 'SSH' is an abbreviation of 'Secure Shell protocol'.**

+- The difference from ``rsync`` and ``scp`` is that you login to a SFTP session, just like a log in to a server with SSH.`
+- You use the terminal to transfer the files.

 !!! note "Pros"

     - Secure